iJustLeyxo/Vanitas/README.md

 #### Compressing

 The compress script uses the [OptiPNG](https://optipng.sourceforge.net/) png file optimizer, which is required to compress the source files.
+Compilation does not require the compress script or OptiPNG.